jaclu/tmux-packet-loss/README.md

 ## My config and sample outputs

-Alert level is set so that a single packet lost is not displayed as an alert, since I do 6 pings per run, one lost is 16.67% I use more compact prefix & suffix settings.
+Alert level is set so that a single packet lost is not displayed as an alert, and I filter our low loss levels entirely.
+Since I do 6 pings per run, one lost is 16.67%.
+I use more compact prefix & suffix settings.

 ```tmux